lucaspin/lucaspin.github.io/_posts/2020-11-15-thinking-fast-and-slow.md

 - [Disposition Effect](https://en.wikipedia.org/wiki/Disposition_effect): we sell assets that have increased in value, while keeping assets that have dropped in value.
 - [Sunk Cost Fallacy](https://en.wikipedia.org/wiki/Sunk_cost): we keep investing on something (that may not be that good) as a result of a previous investment.
 That may explain why people remain on terrible jobs or marriages.

 I probably missed some of them, but these were the ones that most caught my attention.
+The book can be quite repetitive at times, but it is certainly an interesting read.